leixiaotian1/pgsql-mcp-server/README.md

 ### MCP Configuration

-To use this server with an AI assistant that supports MCP, add the following to your MCP configuration:
+To use this server with an MCP-enabled AI assistant, add the following to your MCP configuration:

 ```json
 {